Shahriar-Kariman/CS3383_Assignment_3/Assignment_3.md

   return A[len(A)/2]
 ```

-I can use master theorem to calculate the avrage time complexity of the algorithm.
-Since on avrage each recursive call cuts the problem in half I could say the recurrence equation of this algorithm is:
+I can use master theorem to calculate the average time complexity of the algorithm.
+Since on average each recursive call cuts the problem in half I could say the recurrence equation of this algorithm is:

 $$
 \begin{split}